-Rochester National Grants will be credited to your student account in semester installments.
+Rochester National Grants will be credited to your student account in semester installments and are not available for part-time and/or summer enrollment.

 529 Plans: Proceeds from College Savings or Prepaid Tuition Plans (established under Section 529 of the Internal Review Code) will not be reflected in your financial aid package.
 The full cash value of these funds is usually included in the calculation of your family contribution.
 Any proceeds to be used in the academic year must be accessible prior to the bill due date of each semester.